ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 ## *Optionnal* : separate dev and prod

-PurgeCSS can be quite long to process, so you may want to desactivate it in developpement and keep it only in production.
-To do that you can use multiples `webpack` files.
+PurgeCSS can be quite long to process, so you may want to deactivate it in development and keep it only in production.
+To do that you can use multiple `webpack` files.
 Create theses files :

 webpack.common.js
 ```js